i2-wustl/visualization-ui/README.md

 ### Additional Information

-The `config.json` file can also be generated dynamically via a server side technology to support advanced scenarios.
-An example would be generating a unique `config.json` file for the currently logged in user.
-This could enable features like user customized overlay colors or loading different data files depending on custom authorization policies.
+The `config.json` file can also be generated dynamically via a server-side technology to support advanced scenarios.
+An example would be generating a unique `config.json` file for the currently logged-in user.
+This could enable features like user-customized overlay colors or loading different data files depending on custom authorization policies.

 As long as the response conforms to the `schemas/configuration.json` file, the application should load the dynamic configuration as if it was the static file provided with the application.

-The implementation of this scenario will vary depending on server side technologies.
-However, the concept is to remove the static `config.json` file and intercept the request via some server side logic.
-In an MVC style application this would mean, adding a route for the `config.json` to a controller that returns a dynamically generated JSON response.
+The implementation of this scenario will vary depending on server-side technologies.
+However, the concept is to remove the static `config.json` file and intercept the request via some server-side logic.
+In an MVC style application, this would mean, adding a route for the `config.json` to a controller that returns a dynamically generated JSON response.

 Similarly, dynamic datasets can also be utilized.
-By using this same pattern, we can leverage a server side technology to intercept the requests for the data files and return dynamically generated CSV and TSV files instead.
+By using this same pattern, we can leverage a server-side technology to intercept the requests for the data files and return dynamically generated CSV and TSV files instead.

 Just as the dynamic configuration file must conform to the provided JSON schema, the data files must also conform to the appropriate data schema.
 The details on these schemas can be the [Data Schema Documentation](schemas/data-schema.md).